Tarma province

-The Tarma Province is a Peruvian province, making up one of the nine provinces that conform the Junín Region.
-To the north it borders with the Junín Province, the east with the Chanchamayo Province, the south with the Jauja Province and the west with the Yauli Province.
+Tarma is a Peruvian province, making up one of the nine provinces that conform the Junín Region.
+To the north it borders with the province of Junín, to the east with the province of Chanchamayo, to the south with the province of Jauja and to the west with the province of Yauli.

 The region has an area of 2749.16 km2, which represents the 6.2% of the departmental territory.
 It is located in a position privileged, touristy and economic, halfway between the capital and the high forest, and point of convergence of various routes towards the central forest.
 The climate is temperate and mild during most of months predominates.

 Geography

-Some of the highest mountains of the province are listed below:
+Some of the highest mountains in the province are listed below:

 Districts

 The province is divided into nine districts.